Unicolored blackbird

 The unicolored blackbird (Agelasticus cyanopus) is a species of bird in the family Icteridae.
 Found in Argentina, Bolivia, Brazil, and Paraguay, its natural habitat is swamps and nearby grassland.
 It is a fairly common bird and the International Union for Conservation of Nature has rated it a "least-concern species".

 Description

 The male unicolored blackbird is befitting of its name, with entirely glossy black plumage and dark eyes.
 However, the species exhibits sexual dimorphism; the female is streaked brown and black with a yellow belly streaked with brown.
 The face has a dark mask and the wings are reddish-brown edged with black.
 Females from the lower Amazon region and southeastern Brazil have a generally duller colouration with less rufous wings and less yellow underparts.
-The legs and the irids are black and the bill is long and sharply pointed.
+The legs and the iris are black and the bill is long and sharply pointed.
 The male could be confused with the velvet-fronted grackle or the chopi blackbird.
 Its call of this bird is a loud "tchew-tchew-tchew" which is sung from an elevated position, and it also produces various trills and rattling sounds which vary in tone and pitch.